 I attend regular continuing professional development courses.
 Some of the courses I have attended this year are: working with depression, attachment issues and new advances in working with trauma including working with dissociation and childhood abuse.

 I have worked across a range of settings including the NHS in primary care, where I worked with a wide range of personal, psychological and behavioural difficulties.
 I have also assisted individuals in psycholgoically adapting to health conditions such as diabetes, chronic fatigue syndrome, cancer and multiple sclerosis.
 Additionally, I have worked in a University Counselling service with a varied range of difficulties including cultural issues, stress related disorders, developmental issues and addictive issues.
 I have both research and practical experience of working with individuals who have close relatives with mental health issues.
 I have a particular interest in working with attachment issues and complex trauma.

 Furthermore, I also have extensive experience within the voluntary sector including crisis work, management and training of volunteers, outreach, working with a family support agency and a community counselling service.
-Alongside my private practice, I continue to work with a community counselling service.

 Areas of counselling I deal with

 - Affairs and betrayals

 - Anger management

 - Binge-eating disorder